logicahealth/eHMP/adk/product/production/documentation/adk/code-review-checklist.md

     $('a[title="Search"] img').css('background-position','0px 0px');
   ```
 + Each line should not exceed 120 characters.
-+ Newly added or updated lines of code have reasonably good indentation for good readability.
++ All updates should be passed through _jshint_ to ensure formatting meets project specifications.
+Ctrl+Option+f will accomplish this in Sublime.
 + There are no code blocks that can be replaced by utility functions of __[lodash](https://lodash.com/docs)__ or __ADK.Utils__.
-+ There are no unnecessary console _loggings_.
++ There are no console _loggings_.
+Error reporting should use _console.error_.
 + Each variable should be declared with unique naming within its visibility.
   ```JavaScript
     // Bad practice